 Factoring in mortalities resulting from accident/misadventure, magical illnesses, and the hostilities of VoldWar I, the actual surviving number of Muggle-born magical individuals may come in at something under the target number of 815, but, at the same birthrate, since 1980 the Muggle population of Great Britain and Ireland would have produced another 175 or so magical children by the end of DHs.
-So I really do think that we are in something like the right ballpark to postulate that the Hogwarts Quill would have gone into commission at some point between 1815 and, say 1835.
+So I really do think that we are in something like the right ballpark to postulate that the Hogwarts Quill would most probably have gone into commission at some point between 1815 and, say 1835.
 It is unnecessary to attempt to estimate the number of surviving Muggle-borns and unidentified halfbloods who may have been alive at our start point of 1815, since it is not to be expected that any of these individuals are still alive today.

 The overall wizarding population has most greatly increased within a new and continually expanding sector of halfbloods.
-(There were almost no halfbloods left in the wizarding population when the Hogwarts quill began recording Muggle-born magical births.)
-This sector now totals the combined populations of both the pureblood sector and the Muggle-born sector of the wizarding world today.
+(There were almost no recognized halfbloods left in the wizarding population when the Hogwarts quill began recording Muggle-born magical births.)
+This sector now totals the combined populations of both the dwindling pureblood sector and the Muggle-born sector of the wizarding world today.
 We do not have a definitive description of exactly what portion of Muggle ancestry constitutes a halfblood in Rowling’s wizarding world today, or whether this portion is the same standard that was being applied at the time people started codifying such distinctions.

-The society which practiced racial-based slavery in the American south up to the mid-19th century — the period which most closely corresponds to the probable time that the Quill would have gone into commission — defined a person as a Negro who could be proven to have 1/16 “Negro blood”.
+The society which practiced racial-based slavery in the American south up to the mid-19th century — the period which most closely corresponds to the probable time that the Quill would have gone into commission — defined any person as a Negro who could be proven to have 1/16 “Negro blood”.
 Which is to trace ancestry back some 4 generations.
 The 3rd Reich, in Germany in the mid-20th century, in their exercise of attempting to define Judaism as a race, counted back only to grandparents who were members of the “Jewish religious community”, or, a mere 2 generations.
 (It took nine generations, however, to qualify as a member of their Aryan “master race”.)

 For fully half of the wizarding population today to still be counting its descent from Muggle-born “immigrants” suggests to me that the wizarding world traces Muggle descent farther than a mere 2 generations.
 For that matter we also do not know if there is any formal classification of such anomalies as the children of a Muggle-born couple, who are the offspring of a wizard and a witch but whose grandparents would all be Muggles, or of the magical children of a Muggle-born wizard or witch who might have chosen to marry a Muggle.
-But at first glance it would seem to be difficult to regard either of these children as being Muggle-borns, themselves.
+But at first glance it would seem to be difficult to regard any of these children as being Muggle-borns, themselves.

-In any case, the demographics of the halfblood sector of the population would only be tied to the pureblood sector, since without purebloods, there can be no literal halfbloods, and Muggle-born birth numbers outside the wizarding world are largely unrelated to the birth numbers within it.
+In any case, the demographics of the halfblood sector of the population would only be tied to the pureblood sector, since without purebloods, there can be no literal halfbloods, and the Muggle-born birth numbers outside the wizarding world are largely unrelated to the birth numbers within it.
 It would seem to be well within the bounds of plausibility that at least half of the (estimated 425) purebloods of around 1800, were the forbearers of the halfbloods of today.
 Leaving the remaining half, or possibly some segment well below half to have served as the ancestors of today’s remaining purebloods.
 Not all of whom, as we know, are either supremacists or isolationists.
 But who do seem to be disproportionately represented among the leaders of the wizarding world, even today.
 This last is unlikely to continue indefinitely.

-If nothing else, the above considerations appear to put paid to the built-in premise underlying the influx of “Marriage Law Challenge fics” which have inundated us over the past decade.
+If nothing else, the above considerations appear to put paid to the built-in premise underlying the influx of “Marriage Law Challenge fics” which inundated us over the past couple of decades.
 It may make for a useful McGuffin for neophyte authors of “arranged marriage” fics (which is a cultural legacy that is inherently scary enough to ensure that some variation of it will probably keep cycling in a wide variety of fandoms.
 It’s rather like picking at a scab), but clearly any rise in physical/magical/intellectual problems due to excessive inbreeding should only show up within that 25% of the population which has been rigorous in maintaining its pureblood distinction.
 The wizarding world of Britain as a whole is more genetically diverse now than it has probably been at any point since the International Act of Wizarding Seclusion was passed.

 But, given the above; it is easy enough to see just where the pureblood isolationists are coming from; as they see their numbers within the wizarding population being steadily overwhelmed by these apparently endless ranks of Muggle-borns from outside.